 Watch the Throne 2: The Album That Never Was

 Watch the Throne remains a serendipitous moment in hip-hop: a meeting of two giants, who came together at vastly different points in their careers and personal lives yet locked into an energy and created a smooth piece of content in which both artists were on the same page on almost every topic.
+Production was opulent, Kanye’s samples fit perfectly, and the two icons flew over over the beats in tandem.

 Ever since the project was released, fans have eagerly awaited word of a followup collaboration between Kanye and Jay-Z – but the project seems less likely with each passing month.
 The two artists who once traded bars for over an hour of incredibly cohesive music have grown apart, particularly over the last twelve months.
 Jay-Z became the master of grandeur on EVERYTHINGISLOVE, whilst Kanye journeyed into hyper self-awareness and vulnerability on KIDS SEE GHOSTS.